kidlat2024/kidlatnews/content/opinion/2024/Arguments Against Divorce in the Philippines.md

 - Just go and see the doctor to cover up those bruises from last night's fight.
 It's so much cheaper (not to mention quicker) than going through a divorce.

-- Women are their husbands’ property, like his oxen and donkeys.
+- You are your husband's property, like his oxen and donkeys.
 I bet you didn't know that, did you?
 Ignorance is no excuse; read up on the Bible and educate yourself.

 - That guy at work you think you could hook up with after you divorce your husband?
 I bet he's a bigger asshole that your current one.